Results of the 2016 United Kingdom European Union membership referendum: Most heavily Leave areas

 The following were the ten voting areas that voted most heavily in favour of leave.
 All but one of them were in the East Midlands and East of England regions, with four of the ten, including the top two, located in Lincolnshire.

 Most heavily Remain areas

 The following were the ten voting areas that voted most heavily in favour of remain.
 Of the ten, seven were in the Greater London region.

 Most evenly divided areas

 The narrowest margin of victory for any of the 382 voting areas in the United Kingdom was in the Scottish council area of Moray, which voted by just 122 votes or 0.25% margin in favour of Remain.

 In England the narrowest margins of victory for Leave were in Watford which voted by just 252 votes or 0.54% margin in favour of Leave, and in Cherwell which voted by just 500 votes or 0.61% margin in favour of Leave.
 The narrowest margin of victory for Remain was in the London Borough of Bromley, which voted by just 2,364 votes or a 1.30% margin in favour of Remain.

+The area with the closest vote to the national result of 51.89% for Leave, was Basingstoke and Deane, where 51.90% of people voted Leave.